tolgaozgun/erasmust/README.md

 * User login with data fetched from SRS/AIRS
 * Pre-approval forms filled through the system to be revived by the course coordinator.
 If a course has already been approved previously it is approved directly without review.
-* Course transfer and exemption
+* Course transfer and exemption forms.
+* To-do list for admin users.

 Optional Featues:
-* Erasmus and Exchange applications done from Erasmust so that total points of students can be calculated directly
+* Erasmus and Exchange applications done from Erasmust so that total points of students can be calculated directly.
+* Direct messaging feature so that students can get instant feedback from instructors/coordinator.
+* Similar asked question suggestion to prevent repetitively asked questions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>